2024 Philadelphia Phillies season

 The 2024 Philadelphia Phillies season was the 142nd season in the history of the franchise, and its 21st season at Citizens Bank Park.
-They entered the season as the runner-ups of the National League.
+They entered the season as the runners-up of the National League.

 On September 17, the Phillies improved on their 90–72 record from the 2023 season with a win over the Milwaukee Brewers.
 On September 20, the Phillies clinched a postseason berth for the third consecutive season with a 12–2 blowout win against the New York Mets.
 On September 23, the Phillies clinched the National League East division title for the first time since 2011 with a 6–2 win against the Chicago Cubs.
-However, they were eliminated by their division rival New York Mets in the National League Division Series in four games.
+They were defeated by their division rival New York Mets in the National League Division Series in four games.